 A question that most youngsters and students often hear is “What do you want to be in life?”
 Apart from the usual responses like Doctor, Engineer or Army Officer, a lot of “I want to be an IAS Officer” is heard.

 The Indian Administrative Service (IAS) is a highly prestigious career option for talented people in India.
 It is one of the All India Services along with others such as Police Services, Defence and Emergency Services.
 IAS officers serve as the permanent bureaucracy of the Executive Branch of the Government of India.
 The executive decisions taken by elected bodies of the government are implemented by the Indian Administrative Service and allied services.

-Due to the range of responsibilities handled by an IAS officer and also due to the high level of expertise that they have to maintain throughout their careers, the government provides the IAS officers with a lot of discretionary powers as well as privileges.
-Apart from this, they enjoy a high social position due to the services they perform for the society.
+Due to the range of responsibilities handled by an IAS officer, the government provides the IAS officers with a lot of discretionary powers as well as privileges.
+Apart from this, they enjoy a high social position due to the services they perform for society.
 IAS officers are able to use their powers and privileges to bring positive impact on a lot of people’s lives.